tietoevry-infra-as-code/terraform-azurerm-mssql-db/README.md

 ## Adding Active Directory Administrator to SQL Database

 Azure Active Directory authentication is a mechanism of connecting to Microsoft Azure SQL Database by using identities in Azure Active Directory (Azure AD).
-With Azure Active Directory authentication you can centrally manage the identities of database users and other Microsoft services in one central location.
+This module adds the provided Azure Active Directory user/group to SQL Database as an administrator so that the user can login to this database with Azure AD authentication.

 By default, this feature not enabled on this module.
-To add the Active Directory Administrator to SQL database, set the argument `enable_sql_ad_admin = true`.
-This is feature requires corresponding AD user login name (`ad_admin_login_name`), login user AD tenant id (`ad_admin_tenant_id`), and the object id of that user (`ad_admin_object_id`).
+To add the Active Directory Administrator to SQL database, set the argument `enable_sql_ad_admin = true` and provide valid Azure AD user login name (`ad_admin_login_name`).

 ## Configuring the Azure SQL Database Firewall